eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 ## A note on the other main and non linear system
 The other exuctable file _runSystem_ is our extension of the project : Solving system with newton Method. <br/>
 This branch is actually in working and we have only implement the solver with a quick exemple.
-We have the way to represent system and its jacobien matrice but we only lack a interface (like the csv file) to run different exemple without remake the project.
+We have the way to represent system and its jacobien matrice but we only lack a interface (like the csv file) to run different exemple without remake the project.<br/>
 You can therefore run:
   	```
 	./runSystem